Could Marco Rubio champion human rights in Southeast Asia? – DW – 11/18/2024

 Could Marco Rubio champion human rights in Southeast Asia?November 18, 2024

-Nominee for US Secretary of State Marco Rubio is one of the so-called trifecta of China hawks whom Donald Trump has tapped for senior roles, including Mike Waltz, who will be appointed Trump's national security adviser, and Elise Stefanik, nominated for ambassador to the United Nations.
+US President-elect Donald Trump's nominee for secretary of state Marco Rubio is one of a trio of China hawks whom Donald Trump has tapped for senior roles, including Mike Waltz, who will be appointed Trump's national security adviser, and Elise Stefanik, nominated for ambassador to the United Nations.

-He also has introduced legislation sanctioning China for its alleged ethnic cleansing of the minority Uyghur population and Beijing's crackdown on Hong Kong.
-Beijing responded by blacklisting Rubio.
+He has also introduced legislation sanctioning China for its repression of the minority Uyghur population and the crackdown on protests in Hong Kong.
+The Chinese government responded by blacklisting Rubio.

 A democracy hawk